 Social Media has become a huge part of the lives of people throughout the United States and abroad.
 It is an easy way to stay connected to friends, family and your local community.
 It can also be a phenomenal tool for businesses to create greater connections with employees and clients.
 Still, there are some pitfalls to using, or should I say misusing, the myriad channels that are now available including Twitter, Facebook, Snapchat, Instagram, LinkedIn and YouTube to name a few.

-Recent events across the nation including entertainers and other public figures have shown the amount of damage one Tweet can do to not only the offender, but the organization to which they are connected.
+Recent events across the nation involving entertainers and other public figures have shown the amount of damage one Tweet can do to not only the offender, but the organization to which they are connected.

-While you may like to restrict employees from making negative comments about your leadership or your organization online, the National Labor Relations Board (NLRB) which interprets the NLRA, has ruled that this kind of restriction is illegal.
+While you may want to restrict employees from making negative comments about your leadership or your organization online, the National Labor Relations Board (NLRB) which interprets the NLRA, has ruled that this kind of restriction is illegal.

 However, as an employer you can certainly encourage employees to use good judgement and think before they post – you can remind them that behavior akin to unlawful harassment of co-workers may still lead to discipline.
 Below are a few Do’s and Don’ts when creating a Social Media Policy.